FAQ & INFO

 • Do campers stay in cabins at camp?

 • Campers do stay in cabins during camp!
-Our girls' cabin area has 5 air-conditioned cabins that sleep 14 each, and each cabin has its own bathroom area.
-Our boy's cabin area has 5 air-conditioned cabins that are connected and sleep 12 each, and there are two large bathroom areas shared amongst the boys' cabins.
-There are always at least 2 counselors staying in each cabin with the campers!
+Our girls' cabin area has 5 cabins that sleep 14 each, and each cabin has its own bathroom area.
+Our boy's cabin area has 5 cabins that are connected and sleep 12 each, and each cabin has its own bathroom.
+There are always at least 2 cabin moms or cabin dads staying in each cabin with the campers!

 • Do you provide Gluten-free/Dairy-Free/Nut-Free/etc. meals?